The Ultimate Guide to Eysturoy

 There are several nice excursions to be made from Eiði, offering spectacular views of fjords and mountains, as well as stories around every turn.
 Here are some of the best tours that you can do.

 An easy, flat walk around the pretty lake to the north of the village takes us to Eiði’s former football field, stunningly situated between the lake and the rocky seashore.
 It has been called both the loneliest and most beautiful football field in the world.
-Today it is possible to camp here in the summer.
+Today it is possible to camp on the pitch in the summer.

 Walking back towards the village, you’re likely to see swans swimming in the peaceful lake, which the locals call Tjørnin; but watch out for the monster that lurks beneath the surface.
 This is one of several Faroese bodies of water known to be home to a Nykur, a dangerous, shapeshifting creature that can drag the unwary into the depths to drown.